 What are the Major Divisions of the Himalayas?

-Updated on: February 17th, 2023
+Updated on: November 9th, 2023

-Major Divisions of the Himalayas
+Division of Himalayas

 The details related to the Himalayas major divisions have been elaborated below:

 Lesser or Middle Himalayas: The Himalayas in the north are known as the Middle Himalayas and are also called the Lower Himalayas, Inner Himalayas, or Himachal.
-It is the major east–west mountain range in the northernmost regions of the Indian subcontinent, with elevations of 3,700 to 4,500 metres (12,000 ft. to 14,500 ft).
+It is the major east–west mountain range in the northernmost regions of the Indian subcontinent, with elevations of 3,700 to 4,500 meters (12,000 ft. to 14,500 ft).
 The Himachal range is parallel to the lower Shivalik range (outer Himalayas) in the south.
 The largest range of the Lesser or Middle Himalayas is the Pir Panjal.

 Outer Himalayas: These are known as the Shivalik ranges, and these ranges are the smallest in the Himalayan family.
 The mountain range of the Outer Himalayas extends for about 2,400 km (1,500 mi).
 The extension is from the Indus River eastwards along the Brahmaputra River in the northern parts of the Indian subcontinent.